circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ## Cypress

-Another browser testing solution you can use in your Javascript end-to-end testing is [Cypress] (https://www.cypress.io/).
+Another browser testing solution you can use in your Javascript end-to-end testing is [Cypress](https://www.cypress.io/).
 Unlike a Selenium-architected browser testing solution, when using Cypress, you can run tests in the same run-loop as your application.
 To simplify this process, you may use a CircleCI-certified orb to perform many different tests, including running all Cypress tests without posting the results to your Cypress dashboard.
 The example below shows a CircleCI-certified orb that enables you to run all Cypress tests without publishing results to a dashboard.

 ```
 version: 2.1